 For the NSTX Upgrade Project a test stand to measure the required performance parameters on the new NSTX TF joint design will be designed and fabricated.
-Test parameter measurements and cyclic lifetime tests of the new TF joint will be performed and testing data will be compiled.
-The test stand will be modified for revised design configurations as needed and tests repeated with a final comprehensive test report generated that includes all test data.
+Test parameter measurements and cyclic lifetime tests of the new TF joint materials will be performed and testing data will be compiled.